Paul Robbins is the content and innovation manager for Croner-i Tax.

 Meg also prepares case reports for tribunal and court decisions, eCPD modules and tax workflow modules for her commentary areas.

 Meg has worked in tax for over 20 years, including working for KPMG and smaller accountancy firms.

 Allan Cinnamon has specialised in international tax planning for more than 35 years in a long career with BDO as head of the firm’s international tax function and chairman of its International Tax Committee.

 A well- known international tax expert, he now teaches and speaks on a wide range of international tax subjects, principally on cross border planning and tax treaties.
 Formerly a visiting teacher at Queen Mary, University of London and The Institute of Advanced Legal Studies, he is currently a member of The Tax Faculty’s Large Business and International Tax Committee.

-Publications include CCH Worldwide Tax Guide and Croner-i, Practical International Tax Planning for UK Businesses.
-He has also written many articles on international tax planning including a regular series on tax treaties for Croner-i.
+Publications include the CCH Worldwide Tax Guide and Allan has also written many articles on international tax planning including a regular series on tax treaties for Croner-i.